gmale/APIzer/README.md

 #### Objective
 **I am not a Ruby guy.** Currently, I don't even know Ruby.
 So this repo serves as an exploratory tool to facilitate my daily needs while browsing APIs and also to learn ruby/Thor along the way.
 Two birds.
 One stone.

+I have no intention of keeping this code neat.
+Instead, I want to be comfortable writing quick hacks, while my hair is on fire, if need be.
+So this code will probably only ever be good for personal use.